Driving in Ireland means keeping left, just like in the UK. UK licence holders can drive in Ireland for short visits without any additional permits.

 - Fire extinguisher

-Many people driving in Ireland from the UK decide on taking their own car to Ireland on holiday and making the journey via ferry.
-Drivers simply need to have a valid UK driving licence, motor insurance certificate and their car’s V5C registration documents with them when in Ireland for under 12 months.
+Many people driving in Ireland from the UK take their own car via ferry.
+All you need to have isa valid UK driving licence, motor insurance certificate and their car’s V5C registration documents.
 UK car insurance nearly always covers driving in both the Republic of Ireland and Northern Ireland, but double check your policy to be safe.

 The rules are different if you’re taking a rental car hired in the UK onto a ferry to Ireland.
 If you hope to do this, check with your car rental company before making your booking.
-You must let the car rental company know at least 72 hours before you pick up your hire car so they can arrange a VE 103 certificate, which shows you’re allowed to use a hired vehicle if you’re driving it abroad.
-Remember, the Ireland driving side is on the left – the same as in the UK.
+You must let the car rental company know before you pick up your hire car so they can arrange a VE 103 certificate, which shows you’re allowed to use a hired vehicle if you’re driving it abroad.

 Cars are positioned close together on ferries, increasing the risk of damage.
 Consider whether you could hire a car in Ireland instead of take your UK car abroad if you are a nervous driver.